 Third sector and small organisations can apply for grants between £5,000 and £20,000.
 Applicants must be from either third sector organisations or small organisations (less than 49 employees), and have an annual turnover of less than €10 million Euros, please see currency convertor.

-The deadline for your application to be considered in our sicth round of decision meetings is 9am, 27th April 2020.
-However, if you submit your application by the 20th April 2020, we will be able to provide you with feedback on your application with enough time to make amendments before the deadline.
+The deadline for your application to be considered in our sixth round of decision meetings is 9am, 1st June 2020.
+However, if you submit your application by the 26th May 2020, we will be able to provide you with feedback on your application with enough time to make amendments before the deadline.

 Please note we are expecting competition to increase as the programme continues, so we recommend applying as soon as possible.